-Richard Bejtlich's blog on digital security, concentrating on global challenges posed by China and other persistent adversaries.
+Richard Bejtlich's blog on digital security, strategic thought, and military history.

 Why not just email the author and say, "uh...I don't get it". ;-)My thoughts...some folks (you and Bruce) take what you know and put it in a book.
 Mike took a different route...which I won't recount.